Zane2b2t/Grassware.win-rewrite/README.md

    can
    only put the mod jar in the `/mods` folder!
 4. Launch Minecraft using the Forge profile.
 GrassWare.win should now be loaded.
+5. Bind the clickgui using the "!" prefix

 <p align="center">
 </p>